 - 6.1 The Company was licensed to carry on insurance business in the British Virgin Islands ("BVI").
 Approximately US\$ 1.5 million stands to the credit of a money market account in the Company's name at VP Bank in Tortola, British Virgin Islands ("the Deposit").
 On the basis of my investigations to date, this money was deposited by the Company in connection with its business in the BVI, but no trust of the deposit was ever declared, and in particular no "domestic business trust" meeting the specifications in BVI legislation. - 6.2 Following the Company's insolvency, the Financial Services Commission of the BVI has sought to take control of the Deposit and has applied to the BVI Court for a declaration or order that the Deposit is held on trust, the effect of which would be that the money would be applied preferentially to meet liabilities to domestic insurance creditors in the BVI. - 6.3 I have engaged lawyers in the BVI and have taken legal advice on the correct characterisation of the Deposit and the arguments advanced by the BVI FSC.
-I am contesting the BVI FSC's proceedings, and anticipate a hearing in the BVI Court some time in 2014.
-In the meantime, I have given an undertaking not to remove the Deposit from the BVI, and these funds have not been included in my Receipts and Payments account to 30 June 2013.
+I am contesting the BVI FSC's proceedings, and a hearing in the BVI Court has been set for the week commencing 26 May 2014.
+In the meantime, I have given an undertaking not to remove the Deposit from the BVI, and these funds have not been included in my Receipts and Payments account to 31 December 2013.
+In preparation for the hearing my lawyers have undertaken an extensive disclosure exercise.
+No further information or correspondence has been provided which alters the original legal advice provided to me.